 So now we know which bacteria help with digestive health, we know what probiotics to look for.

-Below are a list of probiotics which you could choose from.
-Some may contains one or more of these probiotic bacteria:
+Below is a list of probiotics which you could choose from.
+Some may contain one or more of these probiotic bacteria:

 Silver Fern ultimate probiotic

 - Pediococcus Acidilactici